radancyco/radancyco.github.io/uid/code-standards/index.md

 ## 1. General Concepts

-As front-end developers at TMP Worldwide, we embrace web standards and keep up-to-date with the latest developments within the web industry.
+At TMP Worldwide, we embrace web standards and keep up-to-date with the latest developments within the web industry.
 We are committed to giving users the best experience possible by using the latest methods and techniques, while also sticking to core principles, such as [Progressive Enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) and [Resilient Design](https://resilientwebdesign.com/).
 In this endeavor, we use the following front-end languages in the majority of our work:

 * HTML5
 * CSS3